kevin-a-ryan/hello-world/README.md

 	Team members can still comment on the PULL REQUEST CONVERSATION after it has been MERGED to MASTER BRANCH Download Github Desktop application
-	CLONE your online Github.com repository to the desktop application by establishing a local folder You can can continue to use Github features in desktop Click FETCH ORIGIN in Github Desktop in order to sync the local branch to the Github.com branch
+	CLONE your online Github.com repository to the desktop application by establishing a local folder You can continue to use Github features in desktop such as creating new REPOSITORIES/BRANCHES Click FETCH ORIGIN in Github Desktop in order to sync the local BRANCH to a Github.com REMOTE BRANCH/REPOSITORY Github calls the github.com DEFAULT REMOTE REPOSITORY = ORIGIN Make and save changes to the local files using local apps (notepad/RStudio, etc.)
+	From Github Desktop will compare changes with the ORIGIN PUSH ORIGIN
+FORK